JoeWolf96/Project-2/README.md

 -as a user i will be able to login and track my progress

+-as a user i will be able to upload the images and not use an URL

 MODELS

 - Item.js : (mongoDB as a stretch once comfortable)